Valeriy Gorban: 2008-2009-2013: Prime Rally Team Mentos Ascania Racing

-2009—2013: Mentos Ascania Racing

 In 2009, the name of the Gorban team appears for the first time the name of its main company – Ascania.
 The season of 2009 did not become a breakthrough, although he brought the pilot the first podium in the Bukovina rally in two years, and the team headed by him returned to the top of the standings.
 But 2010 turned out to be much more successful.

-Already from the first races it becomes clear that Gorban has seriously added in speed, as evidenced by the victories in the rally "Chumatsky Shlyakh", "Lviv Standard", "Alexandrov Rally" and "Alushta".
-And although in the decisive race, the rally "Yalta", the absolute championship again goes to Salyuk Jr., the season for Gorban ends on a positive note: the Ukrainian Cup in the rally is won, in the championship "silver" is won, the team again becomes the first among the teams.

-The long-awaited champion crown goes to Valery a year later, in 2011, and, as many have noted, this is not without the help of Fortune.
-After the first race, held in Kherson, partner Gorban and his main competitor Alexander Salyuk, Jr., playing squash, breaks his collarbone and misses two championship races.
-Thus, the main rival of Valeriy in the struggle for the title is Odessa Yuri Kochmar – but he by coincidence passes one (final) stage of the championship.
-All this gave an occasion to the ill-wishers of Gorban to call his championship an accident, despite a convincing victory in the rally "Kievan Rus" and prizes in the rally "Chumatsky Shlyakh" and "Alushta".

-Being in the status of the current champion of Ukraine, Gorban began the 2012 season from the podiums for the rally "Galicia" and "Mariupol", and by the middle of the season was on par with the departed by the time Alexander Salyuk, the youngest.
-However, the refusals of technology in Yalta and Kherson led to the fact that Valery not only gave the title to Alexander, but also dropped to the third line of the final protocol.
-At the same time, Gorban and the silver medalist Nikolai Chmykh-juny scored the same number of points, after which the seats were distributed according to additional indicators.

-The 2013 season was a brilliant revenge Gorban in the championship fight.
-At the beginning of the season, both favorites are transplanted to higher-class cars: Gorban on the Mini Cooper RRC, Salyuk on the Ford Fiesta R5.
-Valery wins "Chumatsky Shlyakh" and "Galicia", while Alexander's victory is a victory in the "Alexandrov Rally" and the rally "Yalta".
+The 2013 season was a brilliant revenge against Gorban in the championship fight.
+At the beginning of the season, both favorites are transplanted to higher-class cars: Gorban on the Mini Cooper RRC, and Salyuk on the Ford Fiesta R5.
+Valery wins "Chumatsky Shlyakh" and "Galicia", while Alexander wins in the "Alexandrov Rally" and the rally "Yalta".
 Everything is decided on the last race, the Trembit rally – and here Salyuk, unable to withstand the tension, gets off the track at the first stage, and Gorban becomes the absolute champion of Ukraine for the second time in his career.

-After this success, being at the peak of the form, Valeriy Gorban stops his performances in the Ukrainian championship, fully focusing on the starts in the world championship.